Helixan/AI-Academic-Research-Assistant/README.md

-# AI Academic Research Assistant
+# Inquisitor

-Welcome to the AI Academic Research Assistant, an application designed to enhance academic research workflows.
+Welcome to the Inquisitor, an AI-powered application designed to enhance academic research workflows.
 This tool enables users to manage, search, and analyze research papers using advanced AI models and vector search technologies.
 Below is a comprehensive guide to set up, configure, and use the application.

 ## Features
 - **User and Paper Management**: RESTful APIs to manage users and papers.